hannesdatta/course-dprep/slides/dprep.md

 * Comment on experiment with live coding sessions (start a call - talk to fellow classmates who're facing the same struggles)

 :::

+## Use of WhatsApp

+- Please use WhatsApp for short questions: +31 13 466 8938.
+- Send me your names (first and last names) now (so I can create contacts on my phone and know whom I'm talking to)
+- More info on the support section of the course website
+- Email is not so optimal

 ## What's in for you?